Québec City Jean Lesage International Airport: Overview

 On July 4, 2011, work began on the second phase of the airport expansion, which lasted until 2017.
 Partially funded through an Airport Improvement Fee, the terminal building doubled in size, at a cost of $224.8 million.
-The work included an expansion of the international facilities, construction work on the runways, taxiways and de-icing pads, as well as enhancements to customer service facilities.
+The work included expanding the international facilities, constructing runways, taxiways, and de-icing pads, and enhancing customer service facilities.
 On September 19, 2013, runway 12/30 was renamed to runway 11/29.

 The airport charges an Airport Improvement Fee (AIF) to each passenger, it is amongst the highest in Canada at $35 per passenger.

-In 2015 the airport was the 12th-busiest airport by total passengers and in 2014 it was the 14th-busiest by aircraft movements in Canada.
 On 10 March 2016, Prime Minister Justin Trudeau and President Barack Obama announced the addition of the airport to the list of Canadian airports containing U.S. border preclearance facilities.
 In 2019, Trudeau and President Donald Trump also announced that the airport would obtain border preclearance.
-However, as of 2021, preclearance is not available.
+However, as of March 2024, preclearance is not yet available.

 On December 11, 2017, the first phase of YQB2018, the expansion project, was completed with the opening of the new international terminal.
-The new facility features more dedicated baggage carousels serving international flights, new customs area, expanded food court and restaurant areas including Starbucks, Pidz and Nourc, four new gates (34 to 37), improved and larger loading area for cars and buses and a larger capacity baggage area.
+The new facility features more dedicated baggage carousels serving international flights, a new customs area, an expanded food court and restaurant area including Starbucks, Pidz, and Nourc, four new gates (34 to 37), an improved and larger loading area for cars and buses, and a larger capacity baggage area.

-The last expansion phase was completed in summer of 2019 with the domestic and international terminals being linked all together.
+The last expansion phase, which involved linking the domestic and international terminals, was completed in the summer of 2019.

 Also added as part of the most recent expansion are 10 holes in the security fence placed at positions determined jointly by the airport authority and a local plane spotting group.
-These holes are sized to allow photographers to insert telephoto lenses, and are specifically reserved for their use.
+These holes are sized to allow photographers to insert telephoto lenses and are specifically reserved for their use.
 In 2019, the American website Digital Photography Review called the airport "the number one spot for aviation photographers".